tomasmcguinness/dotnet-passbook/README.md

 The method that is of most interest in the beginning is the Post method as this actually captures the PushToken for the passes.
 The UpdateController has a very simple mechanism for sending an update.
 At present, the device ID is hard-coded, but this should provide a working reference.

-If you need a complete implementation of the WebService, do take a look at my [PassVerse Platform](http://www.passverse.com) as it contains everything you need.
+If you need a complete implementation of the WebService, do take a look at my [PassVerse management system](http://www.passverse.com) as it contains everything you need.

 ## Sample Web Application